Telegram-native · Zero dependencies

 Codex approval remote decisiontmuxNotify-only; decide at the terminal

-/send session injectiontmux"Session not injectable"
+/send / reply session injectiontmux"Session not injectable"

 /ls session listtmuxLists sessions seen in the event stream